 - PE (Physical Education)

 In accordance with the new Junior Cycle, there will also be ‘short courses’ offered.
-Chinese and Computer Coding are two popular examples.
+Computer Coding is a popular example.

 St. Conleth’s is able to maintain the academy-like ethos and atmosphere of a small school while offering an impressive number of subjects at the Leaving Certificate level.

 - Religion (non-exam)